Timer/jocse-paper/paper.md

 ![Machine Results Data](http://puu.sh/p5Xhw/94154679a0.png)

 The standard error generally increases with the increase in machines, but this is not always true.
 There does not seem to be a correlation between an increase or decrease in machines with an increase or decrease in standard error, except for the general rule stated above.
 This is consistent with the fact that networks are very unpredictable.
 Pings may vary wildly depending on other network traffic and the route which packets decide to take.
-Additionally, there may be other noisy neighbors on the network hogging bandwidth and causing slower transmissions.
+Additionally, there may be other noisy peers on the network hogging bandwidth and causing slower transmissions.
 On clusters across the world wide web, traffic may have to travel through geographical displacement and suffer packet loss or increases in latency.
 The only thing consistent with the standard error is that it is not consistent.

 # Conclusion